A brief history of the Foundation for Knox College and Salmond College Inc.

 There was also a problem with the Constitution under which the Foundation was supposed to operate.
 Not only was it couched in legal jargon but the Trustees were the members of the Finance Committee of the Council for Knox College and Salmond Hall, together with three others outside the Council.
 When the Commission took over, more than half of the Members of the Council, and consequently of the Finance Committee, resigned, leaving the Foundation unable to function effectively.
 In order to safeguard the Foundation and its funds for the use for which it was formed, the Chairman decided to revise the Constitution, which was accepted at an Annual General Meeting that the rump of the Trustees attended.
 The major result was to reduce the number of Trustees from 17 to 7 and to achieve an existence completely independent of any Body.
 Most importantly the original purpose of the Foundation, which was to establish a fund for the benefit of Knox College and Salmond College, was recognised and remains unchanged to this day.
 The Foundation continues to be an incorporated body registered as a charitable organisation.

-The Trustees of the Foundation have used some of its income from investment for the growth of its Funds, and for funding awards to ease the cost of accommodation in the Colleges for academically able students who might not otherwise be able to reside in the Colleges and be exposed to the unique experience that the Colleges offer.
+The Trustees of the Foundation have used some of its income from investment for the growth of its Funds but most of its income is used for awards to ease the cost of accommodation in the Colleges for academically able students who might not otherwise be able to reside in the Colleges and be exposed to the unique experience that the Colleges offer.
 In order to be able to offer more assistance to the Colleges, the Foundation welcomes donations of any size or form in order to increase the Fund.

 A T Gray, Trustee